-GoSun Fusion is the new solar hybrid oven campaign that’s currently funding on Kickstarter.
+GoSun Fusion is the new solar hybrid oven campaign that has been funded on Kickstarter (now on Indiegogo).
 In this article, we will bring you through the must-know detail of this new project, and ultimately, you will learn whether is this oven really worth-a-buy.

 For those who are not familiar with GoSun, below is a little background check for this company.

 GoSun had been known for making solar cooker/oven for years.
 They have gained quite a reputation in the solar cooker/oven market where their product is higher in price like this one.
 I have previously encountered and written some of the solar cookers from GoSun as well, in overall, it’s a mix of good and bad reviews.
 However, due to the rising number of competitors with so much cheaper options like this one here, they’re slowly losing the market.

 Anyway, they are now re-entering their fourth Kickstarter games for their latest solar-electric hybrid oven called GoSun Fusion.

 Unlike their previous solar cooker where the sunlight is the only source heating up the food, they have now integrated the electrical heating element in its system.
 With that, it should compromise the main downside of their previous solar cookers where the cooking is slow, inefficiency and perform poorly under the shaded light (cloudy/rainy days).

 In this model, GoSun Fusion features the dual heating and recharge methods, from either harvesting the energy directly from the sunlight or via the electric power sources.
 You can also use both methods at the same time to hasten the process, the electric heater will shut-off automatically once reaching a certain temperature.

 Before you decide, we have something to tell you.